ING for Children Foundation

 The form of support and the activity of the selected organisation must be in line with the goals and mission of the ING for Children Foundation.

-Consequently, the foundation does not help organisations which conduct political, trade union or religious activity or private school facilities (kindergartens, schools, universities).
+Consequently, the foundation does not help organisations which conduct political, trade union or religious activity.
 Nor does it support an initiative if there is a conflict of interest as far as the statutory goals of the foundation are concerned.